 When the magical act finally began, they both had different reactions.
 Lexus was her usual self, enjoying the moment from the first thrust, but Kasi was cautious and slow.
-Physically, they could have created fireworks but he met her only halfway.
+Physically, they could have created fireworks, but he met her only halfway.
 He was more connected to her in emotions that deepened with each movement.
-He hadn’t expected to be so drawn in but Lexus couldn’t care less as long as he was the cure for her present hunger.
+He hadn’t expected to be so drawn in, but Lexus couldn’t care less as long as he was the cure for her present hunger.
 Regrettably, Kasi could see the outcome and it didn’t look good.
-He didn’t want to face what fate planned for them in the aftermath, hence he stopped halfway and lay beside her.
+He didn’t want to face the aftermath, hence he stopped halfway and lay beside her.

 She neither questioned him nor complained.
 One look in his eyes and she understood that he couldn’t continue, though she didn’t know his reasons.
 She also was aware that he didn’t want to speak about it.
 But ultimately they were both unsatisfied and out of their depth.